How to get your rental bond back.

 Fortunately, the ACT has recently overhauled its rental bond refund process with the introduction of the Rental Bonds Portal.
 Beforehand, the office undertook to return bonds within 10 business days.
 Now the bond refund timeframe in the ACT has been reduced to 48 hours.

-“The Rental Bonds Portal should speed the process up significantly, which is great,” says Grace.
+“The Rental Bonds Portal should speed the process up significantly, which is great,” says Monika.
 “The office has only just finished migrating data over, though, so we really need to wait and see what happens over the next year before we can feel confident about the new timeline.”

 Will I get my bond back?

-"Most tenants get all or most of their bond back,” says Grace.
+"Most tenants get all or most of their bond back,” says Monika.
 The rental bond office stats bear this out.
 In 2018, it reported that 15,787 bonds were returned to tenants, with 12,735 returned in full and the remaining 3052 partially refunded.

 “When we do keep some of the bond back, it’s usually to pay things like final water usage, replacement keys if the tenant has lost them, or sometimes we have to pay a cleaning service to come in if we discover issues at the final inspection and the property hasn’t been left as the tenant found it.
 Other times, it might be the tenant has taken something from the property, like a remote control that’s got caught up in their packing boxes.”